awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 1. Select or clear the **Automatically rotate this KMS key every year** check box\.
 **Note**
 If a KMS key is disabled or pending deletion, the **Automatically rotate this KMS key every year** check box is cleared, and you cannot change it\.
 The key rotation status is restored when you enable the KMS key or cancel deletion\.
-For details, see [How automatic key rotation works](#rotate-keys-how-it-works) and [Key state: Effect on your KMS key](key-state.md)\.
+For details, see [How automatic key rotation works](#rotate-keys-how-it-works) and [Key states of AWS KMS keys](key-state.md)\.

 1. Choose **Save**\.